leetfin/redventure/guide.md

 Welcome to Adventure!
 This is a text-based RPG idle game that you play with other server members.
 It was originally created by [locastan](https://github.com/locastan/gobcog), and was greatly improved by [aikaterna](https://github.com/aikaterna/gobcog), TrustyJAID, and Draper.
 This fork was meant for use with Leet's bots, but will continually merge upstream patches and improvements.

+I'd like to thank mneme and Lisa from the Arisia Year-Round Community Discord for writing major parts of this guide!

 ## Basic Usage

 `[p]` in this readme represents your bot's command prefix.
 For Cobalt, this prefix is `?`.